ivlab/ABREngine-UnityPackage/Documentation/README.md

 (You may need to replace `docfx.exe` with the absolute path `C:\Absolute\Path\To\docfx.exe`)

 Then go to a browser at http://localhost:8080 to view the docs

+**Note:** After you generate, the docs, *before* you commit them, make sure to *enter the Unity editor at least once so that the corresponding .meta files are *generated and your end users don't end up with hundreds of errors about missing *.meta files!